goruck/foodcomputer/README.md

 fail_if_no_peer_cert = true # Set to true to terminate the TLS/SSL handshake if the client does not send a certificate
 ```

+Note: CouchDB v1.6.0 (standard with the PFC) does not support the fail_if_no_peer_cert directive but v2.0.0 does.
+Therefore to ensure robust mutual authentication v2.0.0 should be used with the PFC.

 5. Restart CouchDB so that the modified local.ini file will take effect.
 ```bash
 $ sudo service couchdb stop